Premium Free Tool

 Common Questions

 Yes.
-It stands for 'YAML Ain't Markup Language,' emphasizing its role as a data-focused format.
+It stands for 'YAML Ain't Markup Language,' emphasizing its role as a data-focused format rather than a document-focused one.

-JSON is faster and more standardized for small snippets of data used in web applications.
+JSON is faster and more standardized for small snippets of data used in web applications and real-time frontend logic.

 YAML is extremely sensitive to 'Tabs' vs 'Spaces.'
-Always use 2 or 4 spaces and NEVER use the Tab key for indentation.
+Always use 2 or 4 spaces and NEVER use the Tab key, as it will break the parser.

-Can I put JSON inside a YAML file?
+Can I put JSON directly inside a YAML file?

 Yes.
-Because JSON is technically a subset of YAML, most YAML parsers will correctly read and process valid JSON strings.
+Because JSON is technically a subset of YAML, most modern YAML parsers will correctly read and process valid JSON strings within the file.

-Yes.
-Our guide covers deep objects and lists, ensuring that the 'Hierarchy' of Your data remains 100% intact through every conversion.
+Absolutely.
+Our guide covers deep objects and lists, ensuring that the 'Hierarchy' and 'Data Types' of Your data remains 100% intact through every conversion.